Get My Top 25 Viral Recipes!

 • Place bacon strips into the basket of the air fryer in a single layer and slide into the air fryer.

-• Set heat to 360 degrees and timer for 8 minutes.
+• Set the heat to 360 degrees and the timer for 8 minutes.
 Cook bacon, checking at the halfway mark.
 Rearrange bacon slices if they’ve moved during cooking.
 For crispier bacon, add additional cook time.

 • When bacon is done, remove the pieces to drain and cool on paper towels.
 Serve or store in an airtight container in the refrigerator.